-If the payment is And the program is Then Railroad Retirement ALTCS Counted as unearned income.
-SSI-MAO MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
-Adult The Tier I - Social Security Equivalent Benefit Caretaker Relative is counted in full as unearned income.
-Pregnant Woman Child The taxable amount of any Tier 1 - Non-Social Security Equivalent KidsCare Benefit, Tier II benefit, vested dual benefit and supplemental annuity is counted.
+If the payment is And the program is Then

+Railroad Retirement ALTCS Counted as unearned income.

+SSI-MAO

+NOTE Any part of the

+MSP pension paid to an ex-

+spouse as community

+property under a divorce

+decree is not counted to the

+retiree.

+Adult The Tier I - Social Security Equivalent Benefit

+Caretaker Relative is counted in full as unearned income.

+Pregnant Woman

+The taxable amount of

+Child any Tier 1 - Non-Social

+Security Equivalent

+KidsCare Benefit, Tier II benefit,

+vested dual benefit and

+supplemental annuity is

+counted.
 Non-taxable amounts are excluded.

+All (I AL TOO

 All other pension and retirement payments ALTCS Counted as unearned income.

-SSI-MAO MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
-Adult Caretaker Relative The taxable amount of the payment is counted as unearned income.
-Any part Pregnant Woman that is not taxable is excluded.
-Child KidsCare NOTE Most employment- based pensions are fully taxable.
-Cash surrender Cash surrender ALTCS SSI-MAO Not income.
-It is the conversion of a resource (MA701.3).
-MSP Adult Pre-tax contributions, employer contributions, and Caretaker Relative interest and dividend parts of the payment are counted.
-Pregnant Woman Child KidsCare
+SSI-MAO

+NOTE Any part of the

+MSP pension paid to an ex-

+spouse as community property under a divorce decree is not counted to the retiree.

+Adult The taxable amount of the payment is counted as

+Caretaker Relative unearned income.
+Any part that is not taxable is

+Pregnant Woman excluded.

+Child NOTE Most employment- based pensions are fully

+KidsCare taxable.

+Cash surrender ALTCS Not income.
+It is the

+SSI-MAO conversion of a resource (MA701.3).

+MSP

+Adult Pre-tax contributions, employer contributions, and

+Caretaker Relative interest and dividend parts of the payment are counted.

+Pregnant Woman

+Child

+KidsCare